D&D Naming Conventions by Race: Complete Reference Guide

 Brug Wartooth

-Brug exemplifies the monosyllabic naming style favored by front-line orc warriors and brutes.
+Brug is a monosyllabic name style favored by front-line orc warriors and brutes.

 Keth Bonegnawer